miksto/miksto.github.io/seismometer/index.md

 This could certainly be improved as even a light touch easily knocks the spring and magnets out of position.
 <<insert image of paper contraption>>

-The the coil a shielded stereo audio cable is used.
+The connect the coil to the electric circuit a shielded stereo audio cable is used.
 The shielding is connected to the metal mesh itself, and the two inner cables are attached to each end of the coil.
 This way, the current from the coil is passed as a differential signal, with a shielding further increasing the noise immunity.
 When trying to use a mono stereo cable, using the single internal cable and the shielding to pass the signal the noise level became noticably higher.

 <<insert image of coil and cable assembly>>